A Caustic Tank is the most commonly used method to strip paint from wood doors and furniture.

 And who knew this?
-The other side has an image of NIKE (yes like the brand) who is the Greek goddess of victory with the Panathinaiko Stadium and the Acropolis in the background.
+The other side has an image of Nike (Yes, like the brand) who is the Greek goddess of victory with the Panathenaic Stadium and the Acropolis in the background.

-The Paralympic Games medals, have which feature a special innovation and have a tiny device inside which makes a noise when the medal is shaken, allowing visually impaired athletes to know if they are gold, silver or bronze (gold has the loudest noise, bronze the quietest).
+The Paralympic Games medals feature a special innovation and have a tiny device inside which makes a noise when the medal is shaken, allowing visually impaired athletes to know if they are gold, silver or bronze (gold has the loudest noise, bronze the quietest).

-Also revealed at the event on Tuesday (14 June) at the Arena, were the podiums (above), which are made from organic materials and celebrate the tropical nature of Brazil.
-Made entirely from Wood.
+Also revealed at the event on Tuesday (14 June) at the Arena, were the podiums, which are made from organic materials and celebrate the tropical nature of Brazil.
+These are made entirely from Wood.

 Amazing ideas innovation and of course with sustainability at the heart – we are so excited by this and look forward to the event – GO GB!!

-With the variety of grains that show nature at it’s finest through the wood, something not available in mass-produced floors.
+With the variety of grains that show nature at its finest through the wood, this is something not available in mass-produced floors.

 The only problem with natural wood flooring is that modern heating and house movement causes floor boards to retract and expand, causing natural shrinkage and leaving gaps between each board.
 These collect dust and hair – an issue for those who clean the house.
 Gaps in floorboards can also result in drafts and creaking.

-We realised there was a need top be able to fill these gaps quickly and easily and yet retain the charm of the floor.
-Period Projects have a solution… We’ve created the “SLIVER” which is used to fill the gaps, helping to prevent dust build up and giving you the chance to create a professional-looking floor with minimal fuss.
+We realised there was a need to be able to fill these gaps quickly and easily and yet retain the original charm of the floor.
+Period Projects have a solution.
+We’ve created the “SLIVER” which is used to fill the gaps, helping to prevent dust build up and giving you the chance to create a professional-looking floor with minimal fuss.
 What’s more, if you have pipes under the floor boards, or squeaky boards, rather than nailing it you can put a SLIVER in.

 Specialist Wood Floor Filling

 The majority of fillers start to shrink, change colour and fall out.
-Period Projects recommend Using their highest quality sourced wood SLIVER.
+We recommend using our highest quality sourced wood SLIVER.
 It will give your floor that ultimate professional finish.
 It quickly and easily fills unsightly gaps in between wooden boards with wedges of old reclaimed floorboard.